grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/_index.md

 description: View example Grafana Mimir dashboards.
 keywords:
   - Mimir dashboards
-menuTitle: Monitoring Mimir
+menuTitle: Monitor Mimir
-title: Monitoring Grafana Mimir
+title: Monitor Grafana Mimir
 weight: 50
 ---

-# Monitoring Grafana Mimir
+# Monitor Mimir

 The following topics guide you in preparing your environment to display dashboards that you can use to monitor Grafana Mimir.